 |Sony A7R (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A7R II or the Panasonic G9 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.